 King Condrell’s menu is filled with dozens of ice cream flavors and an equal number of potential toppings.
 An avid lover of cheesecake, I ordered the Cheesecake Galore, a bowl of two scoops of vanilla drizzled with strawberry sauce and topped with strawberries, cheesecake chunks and hand-made whipped cream.
 My taste buds were in utter bliss.

-Rich King will start making his own ice cream this spring, which offers all the more reason to visit.
-Melissa says that in addition to all of the traditional flavors, they will craft unique mixes, such as sponge candy ice cream.
-King Condrell’s is open every day between 10:30 a.m. and 9:45 p.m.
-They open and close a bit later on the weekends.
+Rich King has started making his own ice cream, too, which offers all the more reason to visit.
+Melissa says that in addition to all of the traditional flavors, they craft unique mixes, such as sponge candy ice cream.
+King Condrell’s is open Sunday from 12pm-9pm, Monday-Thursday from 11am-9pm and Friday-Saturday from 11am-9:30pm.